hectorrios/clockworksms_dashlet/README.md

 50 pence (UK currency) credit.
 Each SMS costs about 5 pence.

-## Installation
+## Easy Installation

-There are 2 ways to install the dashlet:
+This is the painless way of installing the dashlet into a Sugar instance

 ### Download the installable package zip